 Enter a year and the tool will take the United States workforce weights per age of that year and apply it over time.

-When you are satisfied with the result, you can click "Download Current to CSV” and the tool will allow you to download a comma separated file containing your results.
+When you're satisfied with the result, click "Download Current to CSV" to export your current working data set.

 Methodology and Source for the Income Adjusted by Workforce Calculator

 Miriam King, Steven Ruggles, J. Trent Alexander, Sarah Flood, Katie Genadek, Matthew B. Schroeder, Brandon Trampe, and Rebecca Vick.
 Integrated Public Use Microdata Series, Current Population Survey: Version 3.0.
 [Machine-readable database].
 Minneapolis: University of Minnesota, 2010.

 The methodology is detailed in this post on importing this data into R to export it to a spreadsheet.

 There are no tricks here, only a single adjustment: when a year doesn't have an age in the survey (for example, if a year doesn't have 88 year olds), we take the weight of 88 year olds in the original data and divide it equally for every other age.

 This is barely a rounding error since all of the largest age groups in the workforce are represented, but to reproduce it exactly please follow the same step.